List of freeways in Victoria

 This is a list of freeways in Victoria, Australia.
-Victoria is a state of Australia, in the south-east of the country.
 The Victorian road network services the population centres, with highways generally radiating from Melbourne and other major cities and rural centres with secondary roads interconnecting the highways to each other.
 Many of the highways are built to freeway standard.
 Victoria has the most extensive freeway and road network in Australia.

+"Pedestrians, Bicycles, Animals, Tractors and Agricultural Machinary" are prohibited from freeways in Victoria.
+However, bicycles, while not permitted on Urban Freeways (freeways in Melbourne's urban limits), are permitted on Rural Freeways (freeways outside of Melbourne).
+A list detailing specific freeways and mandatory cyclist exit interchanges can be found in the Wiki Roads in Victoria page under the "Names and Numbering" section.

-M1
+Freeways denoted as M1

 Princes Freeway

 The Princes Freeway is the second longest freeway after the Hume Freeway.
 It is 159 kilometres long.
-It Continues on from the Princes Highway at Tralagon and ends at the Princes Highway at Geelong.
+It continues on from the Princes Highway at Traralgon and ends at the Princes Highway at Geelong.
 It replaces the Princes Highway between Melbourne and Geelong.
-It has 4-6 lanes between Tralagon and Narre Warren, from there it is the Monash Freeway to Toorak Road where it continues as CityLink to the Burnley Tunnel before turning into the Westgate Freeway, at the Western Ring Road it turns back into the normal Princes Freeway, where it has 8 lanes.
+It has 4-6 lanes between Traralgon and Narre Warren, from there it is the Monash Freeway to Toorak Road where it continues as CityLink to the Burnley Tunnel before turning into the Westgate Freeway, at the Western Ring Road it turns back into the normal Princes Freeway, where it has eight lanes.
 Its major junctions are Western Ring Road, Princes Highway, Berwick-Cranbourne Road and Strzelecki Highway.
 It is the second busiest freeway in Victoria after the Monash Freeway.
 The major towns it passes through are Tralagon, Morwell, Moe, Warragul, Pakenham, Berwick and Geelong.
+At the Victoria/New South Wales border the freeway becomes the Princes Highway and continues up the New South Wales coast.
+The South Australia/Victoria border has the Princes Highway crossing the border, going through Warrnambool back up to Melbourne.

 Monash Freeway

 The Monash Freeway is 34 kilometres long.
 It continues on from the Princes Freeway at Narre Warren and turns into CityLink at Toorak.
 The Monash Freeway replaces the Princes Freeway between Melbourne and Narre Warren.
-During the afternoon the Monash Freeway is the busiest Freeway in Victoria.
 It has 10 lanes for all the Monash Freeway's length.
 The Monash Freeways major junctions are South Gippsland Freeway, EastLink, Springvale Road, Burke Road and Warrigal Road.
-The major towns it passes through are Berwick, Narre Warren, Hallam, Dandenong, Mulgrave, Chadstone and Toorak.
+The major suburbs it passes through are Berwick, Narre Warren, Hallam, Dandenong, Mulgrave, Chadstone and Toorak.

 CityLink

-The underground Southern Link directly connects the ends of the West Gate and Monash Freeways into one continuous through-way.
+The underground CityLink directly connects the ends of the West Gate and Monash Freeways into one continuous through-way.
 This link comprises the twin Burnley and Domain Tunnels which pass under the Royal Botanic Gardens and the Yarra River, each tunnel channelling traffic in different directions.